 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

-What was once science fiction is quickly becoming our reality, and advances in AI have allowed for staggering progress and improvements in our lives.
+What was once sci-fi is quickly becoming reality, and advances in AI have allowed for staggering progress and improvements in our lives.
 Whether it’s in health care, sports, manufacturing, or business, AI has permeated the very fabric of our existence.

 No matter your view, artificial intelligence is here to stay.
 And these AI statistics, trends, and technologies will give you an understanding of the current scope of AI—as well as the trajectory of the future AI market.